 Move the old wheel completely out of the way.
 Bring the spare type into position.
 Use minimum force to put the tyre onto the car.
-Do the bolts up finger tight to start with and then takes turns to gently tighten them with the spanner.
+Do the bolts up finger-tight to start with and then take turns to gently tighten them with the spanner.

 Continue until the wheel looks and feels solid.